-In selling, one definition of an objection, is ‘a reason given by the prospective customer why they are not ready to buy your product or service.’
+In selling, one definition of an objection is ‘a reason given by the prospective customer why they are not ready to buy your product or service.’
 Your success as a professional salesperson will depend on your ability to anticipate and handle a prospect’s objections.
-No matter how perfect your presentation is, at some stage, your prospect may raise an objection …. and how you handle it will make or break the sales game.
+No matter how perfect your presentation is, at some stage, your prospect may raise an objection.
+How you handle it will make or break the sales game.

 Objections scare new salespersons because they are not sure they can find convincing arguments to overcome them.
-However, sales professionals have learned how to take the prospect’s objection and turn it around in order to close the sale.
+However, sales professionals have learned how to take a qualified prospect’s objection and turn it around in order to close the sale.